ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

 9. Complete the network interface settings.
     1. Enter the hostname prefix and the root domain name for the instance that you are provisioning.
 For a secondary instance, the domain name is automatically completed.
     2. Specify the DNS configuration.
 10. Under **Recommended services** and **Optional services**, review the service options.
-If you want to deploy an add-on service, toggle the switch on and review the service settings.
+If you want to deploy an add-on service, toggle the switch to on and review the service settings.
 If configuration is required, click **Edit**, then complete the edits and click **Save**.
 For more information about specific settings for a service, see the corresponding topic for ordering the service.
 11. On the **Summary** pane, review the instance settings and the estimated price.

     * To save the settings as a new configuration template without placing an order, click **Save configuration**, enter a name for the configuration, and click **Continue**.